citrus

 2. Get to know your nutrients

 The body requires an array of vitamins and minerals to function well.
-And the important point here is to maintain this balance in order to remain healthy.
+The important point here is to maintain this balance in order to remain healthy.
 So, adopting a diet that includes a wide range of fruits and vegetables is likely to bring you the necessary nutrients you need.
-You can, of course, supplement your diet with nutrients that are known to support the immune function as well as general health.
-Some studies have found that deficiencies in zincseleniumiron, copper, folic acid, and vitamins AB6CD, and E can alter immune responses.

 If you wish to receive personal recommendations on supplementation for yourself or your family, feel free to get in touch.